 • Financial aid dependence: Rising tuition costs require more students to seek financial aid and discounted tuition in order to attend.
 While some institutions report enrollment increases year-over-year, significant discount rates cut into needed revenue to support costs.

 • Location preferences: Rural areas, the Midwest and Appalachia are seeing particularly low interest from students.
 According to Moody’s Investors Service 2017 tuition survey, institutions in the Midwest report enrollment decreases 20% higher than other parts of the country.
-Additionally, people are moving away from Roman Catholic population centers, causing a decline in Catholic-affiliated college enrollment rates.
+Additionally, people are moving away from Roman traditional Faith-based population centers, causing a decline in Faith-based college enrollment rates.

 • Public perception: Limited program offerings and smaller financial aid payouts are traditionally associated with smaller colleges versus large state universities.
 Regardless of the truth, the perception of “less” by prospective students, is also thought to influence their decline.